 Read More: How To Become A Leading Import Export Agent?

 Here are some common types of stock traders you can find on the trading floor:

-A person looking for temporary imbalances in the buying and selling assets to fill their own pockets is known as scalpers.
+A person looking for temporary imbalances in the buying and selling of assets to fill their own pockets is known as a scalper.
 Trading is usually carried out to earn profits for themselves.
-They purchase assets at a bidding price and sell at the asking price.
+They purchase assets at a bidding price and sell them at the asking price.

 The spreaders’ function is to influence the price and trading pressure of a position in a market by taking the opposite position in more than two commodities related to each other.

-These are brokers that execute orders from a designated remote location who are also known as the broker’s broker.
+These are brokers that execute orders from a designated remote location and are also known as the broker’s broker.